Table of Contents

 Every invention is unique and each application has its own intricacies.
-However, there are three major patenting cost influencers.
-Firstly, the kind of application (utility, plant, or design).
-Secondly, the complexity of the invention.
-And, thirdly, whether international protection is sought.
+However, there are three major patenting cost influencers: firstly, the kind of application (utility, plant, or design); secondly, the complexity of the invention; and, thirdly, whether international protection is sought.

-Estimating General Patent Costs
+Estimating New Invention Total Patent Application Costs

 The cost of a patent depends on the filing fees.
 Patent office filing fees vary depending on four things.
 First, the kind (utility/design) of application.
 Second, the length of the application.
 Third, the number of claims.
 And, fourth, the inventor/applicant entity status.

+Costs are different for utility, plant, or design patents.
 The kind of patent influences patent costs.
 Utility patent applications are more complex to write and prosecute.
 Like plant patents, design patent applications are simpler and need less prosecution.
 There are major differences in all three of the key written areas of a good patent application.
 There are significant differences between utility and design patents in the description, claims, and drawings.

 In addition to the many more pages of description, utility patents also need additional pages for the abstract and the claims.
 Just the abstract of a utility patent, while limited to 150 words, is typically longer than the written description of a design patent application.
 Whereas, a design patent does not require an abstract.

+There are also differences in writhing the claims.
 The difference in patent claims also helps explain the difference in cost.
 Utility patent applications usually have one or more pages of claims.
 In contrast to design patents that have only this one claim, “I claim the ornamental design as herein shown and described.”
 Utility patents usually have many claims, and may have several different kinds of claims.

 Utility patents are not limited in the number of claims.
 Over 20 claims requires additional government fees, but there is no limit.
 Utility patents can have independent, dependent, and multiple dependent claims.
 There are kit claims, method claims, Markush claims, and species claims too just to name a few.